 Kasey Vliet is an Architect and a Builder.
 As a co-founding principal of In Parallel Architects + Builders, he is involved in all aspects of practice, from client relations to design and construction.
 He strives to deliver design solutions that are project-specific, functional and cost-effective; as well as beautiful, transformative and progressive.
 His collaborative design approach involves listening to colleagues and clients to ensure that designs are applicable to their needs.
 He collaborates with project teams including experts in architecture, engineering, construction trades, finance, product development, building code and zoning policy.

-Vliet’s primary research and creative practice explores the synergistic relationships between design and construction.
+Vliet’s research and creative practice explore the synergistic relationships between design and construction.
 Integration of these two workflows offers numerous benefits in both academic and professional settings for design and construction disciplines.
-Technologies, such as building information modeling and digital fabrication, facilitate this process.
-Vliet’s practice, KASE Studio, focuses on delivering innovative design via structured collaboration between experts in design, engineering, construction trades, product vending, and building code and zoning policy.
+Technologies, such as building information modeling, three-dimensional scanning, and digital fabrication, facilitate this process.
+He is heavily invested in the craft of traditional and innovative techniques and methodologies while collaborating with skilled creators, craftspeople, and thinkers.